Thevar Magan: Plot

-Sakthivel returns home to his landlord father Periyasamy Thevar's village in rural Theni after completing his education in London.
+Sakthivel returns home to his landlord father, Periyasamy Thevar's village in rural Madurai after completing his education in London.
 To his father's annoyance, he brings with him his westernised girlfriend Bhanumathi, hailing from Andhra Pradesh, to meet his family.
-Sakthi announces his plan to open a chain of restaurants in Madras and marry Banumathi, which saddens his father as he wanted his son to help local residents with his education.
-Periyasamy Thevar is a respected village chief whose younger half-brother Chinnasamy Thevar and nephew Mayan Thevar hold a grudge against him.
-Periyasamy's elder son Muthuvel, though the oldest in his generation, is a drunkard.
+Sakthi announces his plan to open a chain of restaurants in Madras and marry Banumathi, which saddens his father, as he wanted his son to help residents with his education.
+Periyasamy Thevar is a respected village chief whose younger half-brother, Chinnasamy Thevar, and nephew Mayan Thevar hold a grudge against him.
+Periyasamy's elder son, Muthuvel, though the oldest in his generation, is a drunkard.
 The entire village suffers from this long-standing family feud.
-Mayan always tries to outdo Periyasamy Thevar as he believes Periyasamy to have poisoned Chinnasamy into paralysis.
+Mayan always tries to outdo Periyasamy Thevar, as he believes Periyasamy to have poisoned Chinnasamy into paralysis.

-Sakthi, despite reservations about the barbaric behavior persisting in the village, spends time in the village with Bhanu.
-They find an old temple, built by his great grandfather, that has been closed off due to the feud between Periyasamy and Mayan regarding the first respect from temple.
-Sakthi insists on entering with the help of his friend and servant Isakki, who breaks open the temple.
-Mayan hears of this and a riot between the two village factions occurs.
-To quell the situation, Periya Thevar contemplates apologising to his opponents.
-Sakthi feels he or Isakki should apologise instead.
-Sakthi goes off to drop Banu in the station and he sees the riot as he returns.
-When Sakthi reaches home and asks for Isakki, he learns Mayan's men have severed Isakki's left arm as punishment for opening the temple.
-To prevent further escalation of the situation, Sakthi, with his father's permission and with the help of his IAS friends in the government, legally opens the temple for all.
+Sakthi, despite reservations about the barbaric behavior persisting in the village, spends time there with Bhanu.
+They find an old temple, built by his great-grandfather, that has been closed off due to the feud between Periyasamy and Mayan over the first respect at the temple.
+Sakthi insists on entering with the help of his friend and servant, Isakki, who breaks open the temple.
+Mayan hears of this, and a riot erupts between the two village factions.
+To quell the situation, Periya Thevar contemplates apologizing to his opponents.
+Sakthi feels he or Isakki should apologize instead.
+Sakthi goes off to drop Bhanu at the station and, on his return, sees the riot.
+When Sakthi reaches home and asks for Isakki, he learns that Mayan's men have severed Isakki's left arm as punishment for opening the temple.
+To prevent further escalation, Sakthi, with his father's permission and with the help of his IAS friends in the government, legally opens the temple for all.

 Slighted by this, Mayan hires goons to break a dam protecting a part of the village that supports Periya thevar.
 The goons use explosives to damage the dam, flooding half of the village and resulting in numerous deaths, including infants.
 This saddens Sakthi, who spots the goon who placed the explosives and gives chase.
 After capturing the goon, Sakthi hands him over to the police.
-The goon does not mention Mayan's involvement in fear for his own family's safety.
-Seeing the plight of the villagers, Sakthi changes his mind and decides to stay back with maya thevar.
+The goon does not mention Mayan's involvement for fear of his own family's safety.
+Seeing the plight of the villagers, Sakthi changes his mind and decides to stay back with Periya Thevar.
 Weeks later, Mayan uses his clout to force a poor villager to close a portion of his land, preventing the public from easily reaching the main road.
 Sakthi and his father invite them for talks at the village panchayat to resolve the standoff.